MoSaleh428/Cyber-Talents-Competetions/README.md

 I'll try to share with you how I thought and efforts I did in every step in the chellanges I solved myself

-Hope you benefit and I'll leave you with the writeups
+Hope you benefit from it